Coder-Andrew/PiRedditCacher/README.md

 ### Prerequisites
 Ensure you have Python 3.x installed on your system.
 You can download it from [Python's official website](https://www.python.org/).

+Ensure you have mongodb installed on your host system

 ### Dependencies
 Install the necessary Python packages using pip: